jacobtohahn/ZTO-80/README.md

 ### Modular System
 The ZTO-80 Modular System is a multi-board system allowing ultimate customization and expansion.
 The system is built out of *modules* and a *backplane*.
 The modules contain individual pieces of a ZTO-80 computer system (such as the CPU, memory, serial I/O, etc).
 The backplane provides power and ties all of the modules together.
 A bus provides a standardized interface for modules to communicate with each other and connect to the backplane.

+The main advantage of a modular system is flexiblilty.
+A user can install or remove individual features, or can create new features in the form of modules.
+This allows rapid prototyping and troubleshooting.
+Also, due to increased board space, more customization options can be implemented into individual modules.

+Currently, work on the modular system is paused while I finish designing and testing the latest version of the SBC.

+#### Official ZTO-80 Modular System modules:
+- ZTO-80 Backplane 5
+- ZTO-80 CPU
+- ZTO-80 Memory
+- ZTO-80 SIO
+- ZTO-80 PIO (to be designed)
+- ZTO-80 CTC

 ## How I use this repository
 This repository keeps all of the PCB files and code for the ZTO-80.
 To keep things simple for me, I will update this repository each time I make a major change to an aspect of the design, either to the PCB or the code.
 I will also release minor fixes to the design.